WhizzCodes/Presonal-Blogging-Website/README.md

 # Personal Blogging Website
-It is "Python" web application created using "Flask" framework and "MySQL" Database.
+It is a "Python" web application created using "Flask" framework and "MySQL" Database.

  Here the Blogger(User) is able to post his/her blogs and control those post through Admin dashboard panel.